Skiing with a view of a volcano

 Ski-in/ski-out mid-luxury hotel in Hirafu village, right next to the gondola.
 There are both regular hotel rooms and condos with living areas and kitchenettes.

-The three of us stayed in a one bedroom condo, booked with a resort view but complimentary upgraded to a Mt Yotei view two weeks prior to arrival.
+The three of us — myself and two sons — stayed in a one bedroom condo, booked with a resort view but complimentary upgraded to a Mt Yotei view two weeks prior to arrival.
 Plenty spacious with a fabulous view of Yotei, two twin beds in the bedroom, and a rollaway bed in the living/kitchen area.
 There is a bench and coat and shoe area located in the entryway, as well as space for ski luggage — skis and boots, however, can be stored in the ski valet located on the second floor, with easy walk-out access to the gondola.

 Management requests no shoes worn within the condo room, supplying you with slippers to wear inside.
 They also provide comfortable sleep suits which they encourage you to even wear to breakfast in the morning along with the slippers.
 The washer/dryer and kitchen make this a very comfortable place to reside for several days.